openworkload/swm-core/HOWTO/AZURE.md

 # Prepare file with Azure credentials for Sky Port

-Copy template priv/examples/credentials.json to directory $HOME/.swm and fill azure section:
+Copy template priv/examples/credentials.json to directory $HOME/.swm and fill azure section.

+Mandatory parameters:
 * subscriptionid: Azure subscription ID,
 * tenantid: Azure tenant ID,
 * appid: Azure application ID,
 * usersshcert: public user ssh certificate content (generated manually on a user host).

+Optional parameters:

-The following parameters are optional and needed in case if user jobs will pull container images from a registry that requires credentials.
+a) if jobs pull container images from a registry that requires credentials:
 * containerregistryuser: container registry user name,
-* containerregistrypass: container registry password or token.
+* containerregistrypass: container registry password or token;

+b) if jobs require Azure storage mounting into their container:
+* storageaccount: name of Azure storage account,
+* storagekey: password generated for this storage
+* storagecontainer: name of the storage container that should be mounted to all containers.

 # Prepare your Azure account